wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 # Troubleshoot Edge Data Store

-If you encounter errors while using or developing against Edge Data Store, you have both local and remote means of diagnosing issues.
+You have both local and remote means of diagnosing any issues you encounter while using or developing against Edge Data Store.

 Edge Data Store supports a diagnostics namespace that is used to store streams containing [diagnostic](xref:EdgeDataStoreDiagnostics) information from Edge Data Store itself.
-As with any other stream data stored in the Edge Storage component, you can egress this to either PI Web API or OSIsoft Cloud Services to monitor the state of a system remotely.
+As with any other stream data stored in the Edge Storage component, you can egress this to either a PI Web Server or OSIsoft Cloud Services to monitor the state of a system remotely.

-In addition, all components in Edge Data Store support OMF Health messages that can be configured using the [Health Endpoint configuration](xref:SystemHealthEndpointsConfiguration) so that OMF Health messages are sent to remote PI Web API or OSIsoft Cloud Service endpoints to support remote monitoring of devices.
+In addition to diagnostics data, all components in Edge Data Store support OMF Health messages.
+You configure Health messages with the [Health Endpoint configuration](xref:SystemHealthEndpointsConfiguration), to send Health data to either PI Web Server or OSIsoft Cloud Service endpoints for remote monitoring of devices.

 ## OMF ingress

-OMF ingress troubleshooting useful when a custom application is not writing stream data to EDS.
+Complete the following when a custom application fails to write stream data to EDS:

-- Make sure the OMF messages are sent in the correct order (OMF type, OMF container, OMF data).
+1. Verify the custom application is sending OMF messages in the correct order: 1) OMF type, 2) OMF container, 3) OMF data.
-    No data will be present until messages are received and processed in that order.
-Logging of warnings, errors, and message can help with resolving these issues.
+   **Note:** No OMF Messages will be ingressed into Edge Data Store if they are not sent in correct order.
+2. Refer to logging of warnings, errors, and messages for help with diagnosing these issues.

 ### OMF ingress logging

-You can find log messages related to ingress in the storage logs.

-To output most information for troubleshooting, you should temporarily [set the the log level](xref:LoggingConfiguration) to **Trace**.
+Ingress logging messages provide a record of ingress events.
+Complete the following to capture maximum information for troubleshooting:

+1. Refer to [Logging Configuration](xref:LoggingConfiguration) to set logging parameters.
+2. For maximum message logging information, set the log level to **Trace**.

 ### OMF ingress message debugging

-In order to troubleshoot problems between an OMF application and Edge Storage, you should enable debugging.
+Debugging helps to troubleshoot problems between an OMF application and Edge Data Store.
+Complete the following to enable debugging:

+1. Refer to [Storage Runtime Configuration](xref:storageruntime) to enable debugging.
-- Set an appropriate value for the *IngressDebugExpiration* property in a [storage runtime configuration](xref:storageruntime).
+2. Set an appropriate time value for the *IngressDebugExpiration* property.

+   **Note:** You can also disable debugging by setting the expiration value to *null*.

+Examples of valid strings representing date and time:

+    Utc: “yyyy-mm-ddThh:mm:ssZ”
+    Local: “mm-dd-yyyy hh:mm:ss”

 ## Periodic egress